How Firmware Over The Air (FOTA) Updates Work on Android

 Esper Can Also Help With FOTA for Custom Android Devices

-It’s also possible to apply Esper’s FOTA infrastructure to non-EEA custom Android devices.
+It’s also possible to apply Esper’s FOTA infrastructure to non-Foundation custom Android devices.
 We’d be happy to discuss your particular implementation and see if Esper can provide the FOTA infrastructure, just reach out to us and we’ll see what we can do.

 Thanks to Google’s Android Security Bulletin, regular security updates for a supported device are straightforward to implement.
 However, Android version upgrades via FOTA are significantly more challenging, primarily because they are dependent heavily on the hardware and the OEM/ODM.